Senior Research Fellow at the Horizon Digital Economy Research hub

 Current areas of investigation include:

-- Developing a Computational Social Science network at the University of Birmingham
+- Developing a Computational Social Science network

 - Establishing a Behavior Informatics platform to provide open access to behavior data and models for a deeper, more integrated understanding of human and animal behavior.